TimothyYW/javascript-game/README.md

 Google Chrome Lighthouse is used to check the website performance and accessibility.

-Balsemig is used to make the sketch wireframes for the website strucutres.
+Wireframe.cc is used to make the sketch wireframes for the website strucutres.

 W3C used to validated and ensured there are no errors on HTML code.